pvmm/msx-tile-forge/README.md

     *   **Window View Overlay (if active):** A draggable and resizable rectangle representing a screen area.

 *   **Supertile Selection (Right):**
-    *   **Supertile Palette:** Displays all supertiles in the project.
-Click to select a supertile for painting.
+    *   **Supertile Palette:** A resizable panel displaying all supertiles in the project.
+Click to select a supertile for painting; drag-and-drop for advanced operations (Move/Swap/Replace).

 *   **Minimap Window (View Menu or Ctrl+M):**
     *   A separate, resizable window providing an overview of the entire map.